 Doesn't this seem crazy?
 But it works.

-Whenever you feel like the paint is dragging on the furniture go back and lightly dip the brush into the water and blot it on a paper towel.
+Whenever you feel like the paint is dragging on the furniture go back and lightly dip the brush into a little water and blot it on a paper towel.

 It is like magic!

-Your paint will go on much more smoothly.
+Your paint will go on much more smoothly and give a smooth finish.

 Apply Chalk Paint First Coat